double2xk/micro-tales/README.md

-I'll add the development installation instructions and default account information to the deployment guide.
-Here's the updated version:

 # 🚀 MicroTales - Ubuntu Deployment Guide
 This guide helps you deploy the **MicroTales** web app on a fresh Ubuntu server in just a few steps.
 ---